The last two years you can see more information about elderly care in Hongkong.

 There are Elderly Care in different country.
 Then what is Japanese Elderly Care?
 It is not easy to describe in one word but that is equivalent to “Japanese Heart”.
-Everyone have a heart but how do you use your heart is a big different.
+Everyone has a heart but how do you use your heart is a big different.

 For example, you have to take care of an elderly with slow movements of their hands and feet.